ChrisTitusTech/win10script/README.md

 ```
 - Adding Disabling Nagle’s Algorithm to Network Optimizations.
 - Fixing MSI Mode not applying correctly!
-- Keeping Dolby and Dolby Access removing as requested.
+- Keeping Dolby and Dolby Access from removing as requested.
 ```
 23 Feb 2021
 ```